 Neuren Pharmaceuticals (ASX: NEU) is developing new therapies for highly debilitating neurodevelopmental disorders that emerge in early childhood and are characterised by impaired connections and signalling between brain cells.
 Neuren's deep expertise in neurodevelopmental disorder therapy has been accumulated over years of clinical development.

-Neuren's lead product trofinetide is licensed to Acadia Pharmaceuticals for North America, with Neuren retaining all rights outside North America and full access to all data generated by Acadia.
+Neuren's partner, Acadia Pharmaceuticals (NASDAQ:ACAD) holds a worldwide exclusive licence from Neuren for trofinetide.
 On 10 March 2023, the US Food and Drug Administration (FDA) approved DAYBUE™ (trofinetide) for the treatment of Rett syndrome in adult and pediatric patients two years of age and older.
 DAYBUE is the first and only drug approved for the treatment of Rett syndrome.
-Neuren previously conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.
+Neuren previously conducted a double-blind placebo-controlled Phase 2 trial in Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.

-Neuren's second product NNZ-2591 has shown positive effects in mouse models of Phelan-McDermid syndrome, Angelman syndrome, Pitt Hopkins syndrome and Prader-Willi syndrome.
-Neuren has completed a Phase 1 clinical trial and is conducting Phase 2 trials in Phelan-McDermid syndrome, Angelman syndrome, and Pitt Hopkins syndrome.
-Neuren is also planning a Phase 2 trial in Prader-Willi syndrome.
+Neuren's second product NNZ-2591 is currently in Phase 2 clinical trials in Phelan-McDermid syndrome, Angelman syndrome, Pitt Hopkins syndrome and Prader-Willi syndrome, having shown positive effects in mouse models of each syndrome and successfully completed a Phase 1 clinical trial.
 The target number of patients across these four disorders is estimated as five times the number of Rett syndrome patients.

 Trofinetide and NNZ-2591 are covered by issued patents, with additional patent applications pending.
-All patents are owned by Neuren and no royalties are payable to third parties.
+No royalties are payable by Neuren to third parties.